 The Healthy ENTP Functions

 The inferior function of the ENTP is their Si or introverted sensing, which is not expressed the same for the ENTP as it would be for someone who uses Si as their dominant function.
 For the ENTP this is often expressed by making the ENTP good at remembering certain details and facts, especially ones which are useful to them.
-It also can cause the ENTP to be a bit nostalgic at times, remembering past events and times which they were truly happy in their situations.
-They might not reminisce about this often, but it is often a much more internal feeling which the ENTP will experience from time to time.
+It also can cause the ENTP to be a bit nostalgic at times, remembering past events and times when they were truly happy in their situations.
+They might not reminisce about this often, but it is often a much more internal feeling that the ENTP will experience from time to time.

 ENTP in Their Shadow

-The ENTPs inferior function because Se, instead of their normal Si.
+The ENTPs inferior function becomes Se, instead of their normal Si.
 This causes the ENTP to search for things in the physical world, but they may find themselves struggling to do so.
 Wanting to be capable of connecting with things in the physical sense may cause the ENTP to feel frustrated with themselves since this is not normally how they would approach things.
-While extraverted sensing makes most people very in touch with the physical world and the present moment, it can cause the ENTP to stress over these connections and find themselves wanting to act impulsively and defensively.
+While extraverted sensing keeps most people in touch with the physical world and the present moment, it can cause the ENTP to stress over these connections and find themselves wanting to act impulsively and defensively.

 Why This Happens

 For the ENTP going into their shadow often occurs because they are in times of extreme stress.
-They have certain challenges with have threatened their normal ways of processing things, and they become doubtful that they can get the job done this way.
+They have certain challenges that have threatened their normal ways of processing things, and they become doubtful that they can get the job done this way.
 It occurs because they have experienced this pressure for a long period of time, and their actions have been unable to really fix the problems in front of them in a useful or healthy manner.
-ENTPs normally are problem solvers, but in this case they are likely struggling to see a way out.
-Since they cannot seem to find solutions they naturally turn to their shadow mode, hoping that this different behavior can fix the struggles in front of them.
+ENTPs normally are problem solvers, but in this case, they are likely struggling to see a way out.
+Since they cannot seem to find solutions, they naturally turn to their shadow mode, hoping that this different behavior can fix the struggles in front of them.